Sustainable Cities and Communities – Seeing the World with Rauli Virtanen

 The exhibition focuses on people and their stories of survival.
 During his travels, Virtanen witnessed men and women in extremely difficult situations doing all they can to build a better future.
 ‘The persistence, faith in tomorrow and efforts made to give their children a better future that I have seen in the people I have met in various parts of the world have left an indelible mark on me.’

-The exhibition is built around the United Nations’ Sustainable Development Goals (Agenda 2030) and is realised in cooperation with the UN Association of Finland.
-The exhibition is part of a two-year development communications and global education project financed by the Finnish Ministry for Foreign Affairs.
-During the exhibition, there will be guided tours and other events for schoolchildren, special-needs groups and the elderly, as well as for the general public.
+The exhibition was built around the United Nations’ Sustainable Development Goals (Agenda 2030) and was realized in cooperation with the UN Association of Finland.
+The exhibition was part of a two-year development communications and global education project financed by the Finnish Ministry for Foreign Affairs.
+During the exhibition, there was guided tours and other events for schoolchildren, special-needs groups and the elderly, as well as for the general public.

 Photo: Harvesting in the Mandalay region of Myanmar.
 Photo: Rauli Virtanen 2013